-Thousands march in Madrid supporting separatists on trial
+Marchers in Madrid back Catalan separatists on trial

-MADRID (AP) — Tens of thousands are marching in Madrid to support Catalan politicians and activists standing trial for their attempt to secede from Spain.
+MADRID (AP) — Thousands of people marched Saturday in Madrid to support Catalan politicians and activists who are on trial for their attempts to secede from Spain in October 2017.

-The nine defendants face decades in prison on rebellion and other charges for staging a banned referendum in October 2017 and declaring Catalan independence, although they took no action to implement that.
+The nine defendants face decades in prison on rebellion and other charges for staging a banned independence referendum for the northeastern region and pushing ahead with an independence declaration that Madrid deemed unconstitutional.

-Large pro-independence protests have been staged in Spain’s northeastern region and in some European cities, but Saturday’s is the first major separatist march in the Spanish capital.
+Large pro-independence protests have filled the streets of Spain’s northeastern region of Catalonia and some European cities, but Saturday’s was the first major separatist march in the Spanish capital.

+Organizers said 120,000 people attended, well beyond their expectations.
+Police put the number of marchers at around 18,000 and said no incidents were reported.
+It was not possible to reconcile the different crowd estimates.

 Most Read Nation & World Stories